 14. If we want to search an image in .png extension: This command will extract dataFiles with the .png extension only from the archive dataFile.tar.
 The –wildcard parametric key tells tar to consider wildcards in the name of the dataFiles to be extracted; the dataFilename with the extension(*.png) is enclosed in single quotes to prevent the wildcard (*) expanded in the incorrect manner by the shell.

-In this way, we have learned different types of the parametric key in tar command to archive/compression and decompression techniques for easier portability and storage purpose.
+In this way, we have seen different types of parametric keys in tar command to archive/compression and decompression techniques for easier portability and storage purpose.